Silvestre de Sousa: Godolphin

-For a short time, de Sousa was retained as a jockey by Godolphin, though the partnership was ultimately unsuccessful.

-He bounced back from losing the job, by winning the British flat racing Champion Jockey's title in 2015.

-For the 2016 flat season, he was signed by Betway as brand ambassador, and finished second in the jockeys' championship to Jim Crowley.

-In 2017, he was again Champion.
+From 2012 to 2015 de Sousa was retained as a jockey by Godolphin.
+He won his first Group 1 on Hunter's Light in the 2012 Premio Roma and landed further Group 1 success with Sajjhaa in the 2013 Dubai Duty Free Stakes, Farhh in the 2013 Lockinge and Champion Stakes and African Story in the 2014 Dubai World Cup.

+Soon after losing his retainer with Godolphin, de Sousa was crowned British flat racing Champion Jockey 2015.
+The following year he finished second in the championship to Crowley, but regained his title in 2017.
 He rode his 200th winner of the year at Lingfield on 18 October, and with 155 wins in the Championship period, he effectively won the title with weeks to spare.
 He identified the highlights of his year as the day he rode six winners - five at Sandown and one at Goodwood - and his Cesarewitch Handicap win on Withhold.
 Speaking of retaining his title, he said, "I can't see why I won't be going for a third title.
 I want to do very well again next year and if I had the same support this year I hope to ride plenty of winners.
 If the good horses come I will ride them, but if not I will go to Catterick [a relatively minor track] and anywhere else to ride the winners."

+King Power Racing

+De Sousa retained his champion jockey title in 2018, beating Oisin Murphy into second place.
+He spent the winter racing in Hong Kong, where he rode more than 40 winners, including Group 1 victory on Glorious Forever in the Hong Kong Cup in December.
+He returned to Britain at the start of the 2019 season, having signed a retainer in late 2018 with King Power Racing,the operation founded by the late Leicester City owner Vichai Srivaddhanaprabha and run by his son, Aiyawatt.